Welcome to Astral Animations, where we'll examine the imports of Japanese animation currently available in the United States.

 That said, on to the review!

 Interested in buying this video?
 You can!
-Just follow the links to order the English dubbed VHS versions or the DVD version.
+Just follow the link to order the English subtitled VHS version or the English dubbed VHS version.
 You can also visit the Stellar Video Store for other titles.